Last updated on July 17th, 2023 at 08:39 pm

 Related: Here’s a list of the best Reverb VST Plugins available.

 Best Drum for Electronic Music and Hip-Hop.

 Native Instruments is one of the best-known names in the software- as well as hardware-creation business.

 They are the creators of the best-selling guitar amp simulator, Guitar Rig.

-Battery 4 is a drum sampler which has a lot to offer; Huge library of samples, 143 top-quality kits, and it’s very easy to use.
+Battery 4 is a drum sampler that has a lot to offer; a Huge library of samples, 143 top-quality kits, and it’s very easy to use.

 Battery 4 focuses mainly on electronic and hip-hop production, which is why I wouldn’t recommend it to anyone who wants to produce pop- or rock music.

 What are its strengths; Great for Electronic music, Hip-Hop, etc.